 A custom report template has been applied to the test suite.
 The folder for the custom template is located in your project’s folder, FrogConsulting in this example.

 On the first test run, the custom template folder is copied directly to the output folder of the project.

 On subsequent runs, the custom template folders in the project folder and the output folder are synchronized, i.e. the output folder always contains the newest files from the custom template folder.

 Including external files in the report

-By default, Ranorex Studio only includes internal files (.rxlog, rxlog.data, .css, .xsl) in the reporting process, i.e. only these are copied to the output folder.
+By default, Ranorex Studio includes internal files (.rxlog, rxlog.data, .css, .xsl, .png, images, videos) in the reporting process, i.e. only these are copied to the output folder.
 For external files such as logos to show up in your custom report, you will need to include them in this process manually.